Dissipationless dynamics of spin supersolid states in a spin-1/2 triangular antiferromagnet with impurities: Phase Diagram and Superfluid stiffness

-To examine whether the superfluid density remains finite in experimentally accessible temperatures, we obtain the $\Delta F(\pi)$ at finite temperatures.
-As shown in Fig.~\ref{Fig_2_stiff}(c), at low temperatures the evolution of $\Delta F(\pi)$ is qualitatively the same as the one at zero temperature, and the $\Delta F(\pi)$ becomes much smaller for higher temperatures.
-For both ``Y'' and ``V'' states, the maximum value of $\Delta F(\pi)$ appears at the same $h_{z}$ for both zero and finite temperatures.
-In the finite temperature results of Fig.~\ref{Fig_2_stiff}(d), the domes of finite $\Delta F(\pi)$ indicate the ``Y'' and ``V'' states, which is consistent with the classical picture~\cite{gao2022spin}.
-The two domes are separated by the UUD phase where $\Delta F(\pi)$ remains zero within the numerical accuracy.
-The $\Delta F(\pi)$ persists up to $T/J\approx 0.1$ in the spin supersolid states; see more details in SM~\cite{SuppMaterial}.
+To examine whether the superfluid density remains finite at experimentally accessible temperatures, we calculate $\Delta F(\pi)$ at various temperatures.
+As shown in Fig.~\ref{Fig_3_stiffness}(c), at low temperatures, the magnetic-field dependence of $\Delta F(\pi)$ is qualitatively the same as that at zero temperature, whereas $\Delta F(\pi)$ becomes much smaller at higher temperatures.
+For both ``Y'' and ``V'' supersolid states, the maximum value of $\Delta F(\pi)$ appears at the same $h_{z}$ at zero and finite temperatures.
+We note that the finite-temperature results show small kinks near $h_{z}=0$ and the upper boundary of the UUD phase at low temperatures.
+These kinks are not found in the zero temperature DMRG calculations and may be caused by finite-size effect.
+As shown in Fig.~\ref{Fig_4_finitT_stiffness_derivative}(a), the kinks become much smaller as the lattice size increases from $L_{x}=18$ to $24$.

+In the finite-temperature results shown in Fig.~\ref{Fig_3_stiffness}(d), the finite-$\Delta F(\pi)$ domes correspond to the ``Y'' and ``V'' supersolid states, consistent with the classical picture~\cite{gao2022spin}.
+The two domes are separated by the UUD phase, where $\Delta F(\pi)$ remains zero within numerical accuracy.

+To provide more details on the temperature dependence of $\Delta F(\pi)$ at fixed $h_{z}$, we choose several values of $h_{z}$ in the ``Y'' and ``V'' supersolid states and plot $\Delta F(\pi)$ as a function of temperature $T$ in Fig.~\ref{Fig_4_finitT_stiffness_derivative}(b).
+For the ``Y'' supersolid states at $h_{z}=0.56$ and $0.75$, $\Delta F(\pi)$ first shows a slight increase with increasing $T$, which may be due to numerical convergence limitations for the given bond dimension.
+It then decreases monotonically with increasing $T$.
+As shown in the inset of Fig.~\ref{Fig_4_finitT_stiffness_derivative}(b), a peak in the derivative of $\Delta F(\pi)$ is identified near $T/J\approx 0.1$, below which the transverse spin correlations in the $xy$ plane are strongly enhanced.
+For the ``V'' supersolid states at $h_{z}=4.69$ and $4.88$, the temperature dependence of $\Delta F(\pi)$ is qualitatively similar, except that the peak in the derivative of $\Delta F(\pi)$ appears at a slightly lower temperature.